I’m Bek Stone, veteran designer, musician, and entrepreneur passionate about equality and social progress.

-I’ve spent my career helping build extraordinary businesses, both new to market and loved by millions.
-I’m drawn to the earliest stages of company creation—defining strategy, brand expression, and the systems necessary to evolve and scale.
+I’ve spent my career helping build businesses, both new to market and loved by millions.
+I’m drawn to the earliest stages of company creation—defining strategy, brand expression, and the teams and systems necessary to evolve and scale.

 I live in Oakland with my partner Zak, a ridiculous beastie, and an army of plant babies.
 When not rocking business pants, I can be found composing music, designing jewelry and apparel, or carving through the Redwoods on a Moto Guzzi named Fusa.